MostAwesomeDude/construct/docs/transition29.rst

 FocusedSeq uses nested context (alike Struct and Sequence)

-FieldError was replaced with StreamError (raised when stream returns less than requested amount) and FormatFieldError (raised by FormatField class, for example if building Float from non-float value and struct.pack complaining).
+FieldError was replaced with StreamError (raised when stream returns less than requested amount) and FormatFieldError (raised by FormatField class, for example if building Float from non-float value and struct.pack complains).

 HexString removed